epinio/docs/src/howtos/install_epinio_on_rancher.md

 If you do not have such, please use the Rancher's [installation guides](https://rancher.com/docs) to set one up.

-This page was written using the following versions:
+This how-to was written using the following versions:
 * [epinio helm chart 0.7.1](https://github.com/epinio/helm-charts/releases/tag/epinio-0.7.1)
 * Rancher 2.6.3